 Russell-Silver syndrome (RSS) is a genetic disorder that usually results from the abnormal regulation of certain genes that control growth.
 Two genetic causes have been found to result in the majority of cases:

-- abnormalities at an imprinted region on chromosome 11p15 (up to 50-60% of cases) - for some genes, only the copy inherited from a person's father (paternal copy) or mother (maternal copy) is "turned on," or expressed.
+- abnormalities at an imprinted region on chromosome 11p15 - for some genes, only the copy inherited from a person's father (paternal copy) or mother (maternal copy) is "turned on," or expressed.
 These parent-specific differences in gene expression are caused by a phenomenon called genomic imprinting.
-Abnormalities involving genes that undergo imprinting are responsible for these cases of RSS.
+Abnormalities involving genes that undergo imprinting are responsible for many cases of RSS.

 - maternal disomy of chromosome 7 (written as matUPD7) - this occurs when a child inherits both copies of chromosome 7 from the mother, instead of one copy from the mother and one copy from the father.